Does your home insurance policy cover your personal property?

 Does a home insurance policy cover your personal property?

-A homeowners insurance policy also typically covers some personal items such as furniture and appliances.
+A homeowners insurance policy could also typically cover some personal items such as furniture and appliances.
 For this reason, homeowners insurance is often referred to as a type of personal property insurance.

-Homeowners insurance is crucial in case of a natural disaster or fire.
-Replacing a sofa, bed, or refrigerator can be expensive, but homeowners insurance can make replacing your personal possessions more affordable.
+Homeowners insurance could be crucial in case of a natural disaster or fire.
+Replacing a sofa, bed, or refrigerator could be expensive, but homeowners insurance could make replacing your personal possessions more affordable.

 Replacement cost insurance vs. actual cash value insurance coverage

 Different policies cover your personal property in different ways.
 One policy could cover what is called your property’s “cash value.”
 Another might cover its “replacement cost."
 A cash value plan reimburses you for what your item was worth at the time of its loss—not for the original or replacement cost.
 So, if you purchased that chair ten years ago, the money you get now might not be enough to buy something just like it, since, over time, age has caused the chair’s value to go down.

 How is a replacement cost plan different?
 Let’s say that chair you purchased ten years ago cost $300 then.
 Today, the same piece of furniture costs $400.
 Replacement cost coverage would pay the $400 necessary to buy a new piece of furniture like it.